-We just installed a new printer that is nearly twice as fast, has higher resolution and better color.
+We have a new printer that is nearly twice as fast, has higher resolution and better color.

-Poster printing times fill up very early during late April and the first half of the month of May PLAN AHEAD.
+Poster printing times fill up very early during April and May PLAN AHEAD.

 Click on Reservation Request in the menu to make an appointment.

 - Currently, the maximum size poster we can print is (using Microsoft Power Point 2007) 41" by 54".
 All Posters MUST be 41" or less in one dimension.
 The poster can be either landscape or portrait orientation.

 - The largest size we can CUT with our paper cutter is 52"

 - The actual printing time for a 48" wide poster is about 7 minutes.
 Currently, reservations are booked at 20 minute intervals beginning on the hour.
 This does not include drying time.
 You should allow at least another 5 to 7 minutes for drying and trimming the edges.